ticketmaster/react-native-ticketmaster-ignite/docs/v4-guide.md

   );
 ```

-Once it is confirmed there are no issues with the positioning with the TicketsSdkEmbedded component in new architecture RN apps we will eventually deprecate this prop
+Once it is confirmed there are no issues with the positioning with the `TicketsSdkEmbedded` component in new architecture RN apps we will eventually deprecate this prop.

 ## Tickets SDK Modal (iOS only)

-The iOS Tickets full screen modal is now a function call like Retail SDK, which removes the need of creating `useState` variables.
+The iOS Tickets SDK full screen modal is now a function call like the Retail SDK views, which removes the need of creating `useState` variables.

 Example: